Horace Harmon Lurton: Early life

 Lurton was born on February 26, 1844, in Newport, Kentucky.
 He attended the Old University of Chicago, then received a Bachelor of Laws in 1867 from Cumberland School of Law (then part of Cumberland University, now part of Samford University).

-He served in the Confederate States Army as a Sergeant Major with the 5th Tennessee Infantry, 2nd Kentucky Infantry and 3rd Kentucky Cavalry from 1861 to 1865.
+He served in the Confederate States Army as a Sergeant Major with the 5th Tennessee Infantry at the age of 17, left for ill health, and later served as a private in the 2nd Kentucky Infantry and 3rd Kentucky Cavalry from 1862 to 1865.
 He was twice captured by Union forces, the second time sent as a prisoner of war to Johnson's Island Prison Camp in Sandusky Bay, Ohio.
 He claimed he was later paroled by President Lincoln because of pleas for mercy from his mother but this was merely an anecdote he often repeated to dinner guests, according to historian Roger Long.
 Mr. Long explains in detail what the evidence shows in an article he wrote in the December 1994 edition of Civil War Times.
 According to Mr. Long, apparently he was paroled from Johnson's Island only when he signed the oath of allegiance, not because of any act of the president.
 Mr Long's article includes interesting details about Lurton's service as well as possible reasons for the anecdote he was so fond of repeating.

 He entered private practice in Clarksville, Tennessee from 1867 to 1875.
 He was Chancellor for the Tennessee Chancery Court for the Sixth Judicial District from 1875 to 1878.
 He resumed private practice in Clarksville from 1878 to 1886.
 He was a justice of the Tennessee Supreme Court from 1886 to 1893.